MertBuyulu/linear-regression/README.md

 Explained variance score is 0.4741842279164812
 ```

 All parameter tuning/selection output is printed to the log file `log.txt`.
+The output is similar to the terminal output, and training and test set evaluation metrics are printed for each combination of parameters tested.